 Removing teeth in dogs and cats is actually much more difficult than removing human teeth due to the root structure.
 Human tooth roots tend to go straight up, whereas those of dogs and cats will be in more of a divergent pattern, making more of a V shape often necessitating the vet to use a dental burr to cut the tooth in sections and remove it in multiple pieces.
 Often, the gum needs to be lifted and gingival flaps made to get to the tooth roots.
 After the tooth is removed, sutures are needed to put the gums back in the proper position.
 Human teeth are normally removed in one piece and often do not require sectioning or suturing.
 A dental cleaning, without extractions, is normally completed in 60 to 80 minutes.
 But, adding in extractions can tack on another 60 minutes per tooth.

 After all this is done, all four sides of the teeth are polished with a polishing machine and paste.
 Finally, the teeth receive a fluoride treatment.
 The pet is then given an injection for pain relief and antibiotics if needed and we dispense pain meds and antibiotics to go home.

 Now that you see that it takes an entire team a good chunk of the day to perform a dental, does it seem so expensive?
-Dental health is so important to our animals’ overall health.
-It’s a necessary cost to help them live long, happy lives.
+Dental health is so important to our animals’ overall health, which is why it's so important to invest in pet dental insurance.